Political Science (POL)

 POL 351 Critical Views of Global Security 3 Credits

 This course will examine the foundations of international security.
 It will examine the concept of security from both the macro and micro level.
-We will discuss a mix of security strategies (balance of power, alliances, rearmament, collective security, deterrence), theoretical perspective on security (Neorealism, Neoliberalism, Critical Theory, Copenhagen School), great power and third world security, democratic and non-democratic security, classic threats (changes in relative power, proliferation) and new threats (enviroment, population movements, terrorism), and concepts of security ranging from state survial, to societal security, to unit level-variables such as Human Security.
+We will discuss a mix of security strategies (balance of power, alliances, rearmament, collective security, deterrence), theoretical perspective on security (Neorealism, Neoliberalism, Critical Theory, Copenhagen School), great power and third world security, democratic and non-democratic security, classic threats (changes in relative power, proliferation) and new threats (environment, population movements, terrorism), and concepts of security ranging from state survial, to societal security, to unit level-variables such as Human Security.
 Note: This course is cross-listed as HLS 351.
 Students may not get credit for both HLS 351 and POL 351.

 POL 361 Courts, Judges and Politics 3 Credits